Looking for some inspiration for your bathroom decor? Why not go the simple route with the classic and always-fashionable black and white?

 03 of 19

 To avoid making this room seem small and claustrophobic, the design here is focused on white (and a lot of it!) with black to accentuate mirrors, windows, and doors.
-The touch of color via the flower vase on the countertop is just the perfect amount and enhances rather than distracts from the overall design.
+The touch of color via the flower vase on the countertop feel like just the right amount, and enhances rather than distracts from the overall design.

 04 of 19